Which Part Of The Essay Restates What The Introduction Established Before Your Next Deadline Hits.

 ### The Conclusion: The Usual Suspect

 But here’s the catch: a strong conclusion doesn’t just restate.
 It also adds something new.
-But maybe it reflects on the implications of the argument, suggests future research, or ties the topic to a broader context.
+Maybe it reflects on the implications of the argument, suggests future research, or ties the topic to a broader context.
 If the conclusion only repeats what’s in the intro without adding depth, it can feel lazy.

 ### Topic Sentences in Body Paragraphs